phone_enabled

 In many deregulated states, the open energy market is not only for residential customers.
 Businesses also can take advantage of pricing and plans available through an energy supplier.
 The average business consumes 6,054 kWh of electricity per month and received a monthly electric bill of about $762.51 in 2023.

 Business electricity rates vary greatly by industry and function.
 Although homes come in all shapes and sizes, businesses have larger variations with diverse needs – from industrial buildings to small businesses.
-For example, the latest average commercial electricity in California was 28.92 cents per kWh.
-With this number, we can deduce that, on average, companies in the state paid about 1750.81 for electricity.
+For example, the latest average commercial electricity in Texas was 8.93 cents per kWh.
+With this number, we can deduce that, on average, companies in the state paid about 540.62 for electricity.

 Explore the Choose Energy Business Energy Index for a more in-depth look at commercial and industrial electricity rates.